abpframework/abp/docs/en/UI/Angular/Environment.md

 ```

 * `url` *: Required.
 The url to be used to retrieve environment config
-* `mergeStrategy`: Defines how local and remote environment json will be merged
+* `mergeStrategy` *: Required.
+Defines how the local and the remote `environment` json will be merged
-  * `deepmerge`: Both local and remote environment json will be merged recursively.
-If both config has same nested path, remote environment will be prioritized.
+  * `deepmerge`: Both local and remote `environment` json will be merged recursively.
+If both configs have same nested path, the remote `environment` will be prioritized.
-  * `overwrite`: Remote environment will be used and local environment will be ignored.
+  * `overwrite`: Remote `environment` will be used and local environment will be ignored.
   * `customMergeFn`: You can also provide your own merge function as shown in the example.
 It will take two parameters, `localEnv: Partial<Config.Environment>` and `remoteEnv` and it needs to return a `Config.Environment` object.
 * `method`: HTTP method to be used when retrieving environment config.
 Default: `GET`
 * `headers`: If extra headers are needed for the request, it can be set through this field.